mdingemanse/zotpress_fork/readme.txt

 Compatible with Firefox, Safari, Chrome, and IE9.
 Made with jQuery, jQuery UI, jQuery doTimeout, Live Query, OAuth, and [Open Library](https://openlibrary.org/ "Open Library").

 Special thanks to Joe Alberts for substantial contributions to the code, comprehensive testing, and design ideation.
-Thanks also to contributors Christopher Cheung, Jason S., Chris Wentzloff, and Karljürgen Feuerherm for their code contributions and guidance.
+Thanks also to contributors Christopher Cheung, Jason S., Chris Wentzloff, and Karljürgen Feuerherm (@feuerherm) for their code contributions and guidance.
 Finally, my sincere gratitude goes out to all who have donated in support of this plugin.

 Please note that this plugin is on semi-hiatus, with updates expected about 1-3 times a year.